Asylum seeker released in error seen in London area, police say

 Ethiopian national Hadush Gerberslasie Kebatu, 38, who had been living at the Bell Hotel in Epping, was jailed for 12 months in September for the sexual assault of a 14-year-old girl.

-Justice Secretary David Lammy said on Friday night Kebatu was “at large in London” after he was seen boarding a train at Chelmsford, Essex, and the Metropolitan Police was assisting in the hunt for him.
+Justice Secretary David Lammy said on Friday night that Kebatu was “at large in London” after he was seen boarding a train at Chelmsford, Essex, and the Metropolitan Police were assisting in the hunt for him.

-Essex Police said in a statement released on Saturday: “Inquiries are continuing at pace this morning to locate and arrest a man following a prison service releasing error yesterday.

-“Officers from Essex Police, the Metropolitan Police and British Transport Police are working together in this fast-moving and complex investigation.
+Essex Police said in a statement released on Saturday that they were working with the Met and British Transport Police in a “fast-moving and complex investigation”.

-“Officers worked throughout the night to track his movements, including scouring hours of CCTV footage, and this work continues today.
+“Officers worked throughout the night to track his movements, including scouring hours of CCTV footage, and this work continues today,” they said.

 “Our inquiries show that he was last seen in the London area, and this is our focus.